-Coordinator/Data Contact:
+Coordinator/Data Contact: Julie Miracle, RN, BSN

-Julie Miracle, RN Kentucky Department for Public Health Division of Epidemiology and Health Planning Immunization Program (502) 564-4478 ex.
-4038
+Kentucky Department for Public Health Division of Epidemiology and Health Planning

+Immunization Program julie.miracle@ky.gov (502) 564-4478 ex.
+4260

-System data is based upon identifying information and demographics collected by local health departments and private providers on any prenatal patient who has a positive hepatitis B surface antigen (HBsAg) screening test.
-The data also includes the Estimated Date of Confinement (EDC), name of hospital, name of local health department and contact nurse, the private provider's name and the outcome of the pregnancy.
-Kentucky State Law and Kentucky Regulation 902 mandates that all pregnant women must be screened for hepatitis B surface antigen testing.
-KAR 2:020 requires reporting of all HBsAg positive pregnant women to local health departments (LHD) or the state perinatal hepatitis B coordinator.
+System data are based upon identifying information and demographics collected by local health departments and private providers on any prenatal patient who has a positive hepatitis B surface antigen (HBsAg) screening test.
+These data also include the Estimated Date of Confinement (EDC), name of hospital, name of local health department and contact nurse, the private provider's name, maternal and infant insurance status and the outcome of the pregnancy.
+Kentucky State Law (KRS 214.160) mandates that all pregnant women must be screened for hepatitis B surface antigen testing.
+KAR 2:020 (Reportable disease surveillance) requires reporting of all HBsAg positive pregnant women to local health departments (LHD) or the state perinatal hepatitis B coordinator.
 The surveillance system is fully funded through the federal immunization grant.

 Reports of positive HBsAg tests on all prenatal patients are forwarded from the state laboratory or from the local health department to the Department for Public Health, Division of Epidemiology and Health Planning.
-The Immunization Program then obtains the demographic and clinical information from the local health department and enters the patient in a restricted access registry.
-When the infant is born, the health department reports dates of hepatitis B immune globulin (HBIG) and hepatitis B vaccine series receipt and date and the result of post serology testing which include surface antibody and surface antigen testing for hepatitis B virus.
+The Immunization Program then obtains the demographic and clinical information from the local health department and enters the patient in a restricted Access registry.
+When the infant is born, the health department reports dates of hepatitis B immune globulin (HBIG) administration and hepatitis B vaccine series receipt and date and the result of post serology testing including quantitative antibody to hepatitis B surface antigen and HBsAg.
 The Kentucky Immunization field staff follows up monthly for missing reports.
 Line listings with the above information are forwarded to the Division of Epidemiology and Health Planning, Immunization Program where prevalence of HBsAg, follow-up rates and efficacy of the prevention regimen are calculated.
 Summary information is disseminated by the Immunization Program, Division of Epidemiology and Health Planning to local health departments, immunization field staff and the Centers for Disease Control and Prevention (CDC).